Asynchronous Approximate Agreement with Quadratic Communication: Termination

-The procedure $\Term$ is except for surface-level changes the same termination procedure as the one in \cite{qrbc25} in for edge agreement in paths for the form $(0, \frac{1}{k - 1}, \frac{2}{k-1}, \dots, 1)$.
-It relies on the fact that edge agreement protocols guarantee agreement on at most two values, i.e.\ they guarantee that for some $y$ and $y'$ every honest party outputs $y$ or $y'$.
-Note that unlike our other protocols, $\Term$ does not require every honest party to eventually acquire an input.
+The edge agreement and graded consensus protocols we present in the other sections achieve liveness, but they do not terminate.
+That is, they require every honest party to run forever, and lose liveness if any honest party ever halts.
+Fortunately, there exists a simple 3-round quadratic-complexity protocol $\Term$ which can address this shortcoming.
+We present it in the \hyperref[termAppendix]{appendix} with a proof of its security.
+It is the same termination procedure as the one in \cite{qrbc25} (which terminates edge agreement in paths of the form $(0, \frac{1}{k}, \frac{2}{k}, \dots, 1$), with only surface-level changes.
+It relies on the fact that edge agreement protocols guarantee agreement on at most two values; that is, they guarantee that for some $y$ and $y'$ everybody outputs $y$ or $y'$.
+Note that unlike our other protocols, $\Term$ does not require every \mbox{honest party to acquire an input.}

 \apxthm{theorem}{termSec}{ In any $\Term$ execution where the maximum honest message delay is $\Delta$ and the honest parties only acquire inputs in some set $\{y, y'\}$, if by some time $T$ either every honest party acquires an input in $\{y, y'\}$ or some honest party terminates $\Term$, then by the time $T + 3\Delta$ every honest party terminates $\Term$ \mbox{with an output that is an honest party's input.} }